 Our fee-for-service plan offers services through a PPO.
 This means that certain hospitals and other health care providers are "preferred providers".
 When you use our PPO providers, you will receive covered services at reduced cost.
 The Mail Handlers Benefit Plan is solely responsible for the selection of PPO providers in your area.
 Contact us at 1-800-410-7778 for the names of PPO providers or to request a PPO directory.
 You can also go to our Web site at www.mhbp.com.
 Continued participation of any specific provider cannot be guaranteed.
 When you phone for an appointment, please remember to verify that the health care professional or facility is still a PPO provider.
 If your doctor is not currently participating in the provider network, you can nominate him or her to join.
 Physician nomination forms are available on our Web site, or call us and we'll have a form sent to you.
-You cannot change plans because of changes to the provider network.
+You cannot change health plans outside of Open Season because of changes to the provider network.

 The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 Provider networks may be more extensive in some areas than others.
 We cannot guarantee the availability of every specialty in all areas.
 If no PPO provider is available, or you do not use a PPO provider, the regular non-PPO benefits apply.
-If you receive non-covered services from a PPO provider, the PPO discount will not apply and these services will be excluded from coverage.
 The nature of the services (such as urgent or emergency situations) does not affect whether benefits are paid as PPO or non-PPO.
-Services from providers outside the continental United States, Alaska and Hawaii will be considered at the PPO benefit levels.
+However, we will provide the PPO level of benefits for services you receive from non-PPO anesthesiologists (including Certified Registered Nurse Anesthetists (CRNA)), radiologists, pathologists, co-surgeons and emergency treatment services are provided in a PPO hospital and when outpatient surgical and emergency treatment services are provided at a PPO facility.
+You will still be responsible for the difference between our allowance and the billed amount.